Drive behind occupation of Alcatraz lingers 50 years later

 “I remember seeing these young Indian people from all over the country shouting to the world, ‘Red Power!
 You’re on Indian land,’” said Bratt, 57, and the older brother of actor Benjamin Bratt.
 “Whoa, that was a game changer.
 I felt like I was finally home.”

 The 19-month occupation of Alcatraz, which started Nov.
 20, 1969, is widely seen as a seminal event that reinvigorated tribes to organize in the face of a U.S. government steamrolling over their land, their rights and their identities.
 Many Native American activists today say they are still struggling to have their voices not only heard but respected.
-They point to recent examples like their ongoing fight against a proposed oil pipeline near the Standing Rock Reservation in North Dakota that they argued would contaminate water.
-President Donald Trump went on to permit it early in his term.
+They point to recent examples like their ongoing fight against a proposed oil pipeline near the Standing Rock Indian Reservation in North Dakota that they argued would contaminate water.
+President Donald Trump’s administration approved a final permit for it early in his term.

 Alcatraz was the beginning of something, according to Bratt.
-His mother was among those keeping the momentum going.
-Their San Francisco home became a haven for Native American activists who were fighting for everything from fishing rights to treaty recognition.
+His mother, who is indigenous to Peru, was among those keeping the momentum going.
+Their San Francisco home became a haven for Native American activists who were fighting for issues including sovereignty and treaty recognition.
 It also provided heroes for younger Natives beyond figures in history books.

 “I think movements and events like Alcatraz and the Wounded Knee standoff, I think they gave us new role models and new warriors to look up to,” said Bratt, who visited Alcatraz earlier this month.

-The 21-acre rock in the middle of San Francisco Bay was a federal prison for 29 years.
-Native Americans made up some of its population as far back as the 1870s, when it was a military prison, including 19 Hopi men incarcerated in 1895 after resisting cultural assimilation, according to the National Park Service.
+The 21-acre (8-hectare) rock in the middle of San Francisco Bay was a military prison before it served as a maximum-security federal penitentiary for nearly 30 years.
+Some of its earlier prisoners included 19 Hopi men incarcerated in 1895 after resisting cultural assimilation, according to the National Park Service.

 Occupiers argued they had a right to Alcatraz under an 1868 treaty the U.S. government signed with the Sioux that said abandoned government land would be returned to indigenous people.
-The prison at Alcatraz closed in 1963 and was declared surplus property, a necessary step in selling it or transferring ownership.
+After the federal prison there closed, it was declared surplus property, a necessary step in selling it or transferring ownership.

 Donations came in from around the world, and the occupiers set up a clinic, a live broadcast and a school system for children on the island.